github9175/JOS-operating-system/Lab1.md

 ```
 > Explain the interface between printf.c and console.c.
 Specifically, what function does console.c export?
 How is this function used by printf.c?

-printf.c uses void cputchar(int c) in console.c.
+In /inc/stdio.h, console.c export cputchar, getchar, iscons. printf.c uses void cputchar(int c) in console.c.
 In addition to cputchar, it contains a position pointer.

 > Explain the following from console.c:
 ```{r}